Child Custody Mediation

-An Innovative, Child-First Approach to Mediation
+An Innovative, Child-Focused Approach to Custody Mediation

 Mediation can be a less expensive alternative to litigation.
 Typically mediation occurs between both parents and a neutral mediator, but our child-focused mediation is an innovative option that puts the needs of the children first.